QuentinRa/blog.quentinra.dev/info/typescript/index.md

 // @ts-ignore
 // <the code raising a warning here>

-// this class is public, so it can be used in
+// this enum is public, so it can be used in
 // other files
-export class Name {
+export enum Name {
 }

 // import exported elements from a file.ts